smart-software-engineering/rate-calculator/README.md

 ---

-*Built with Go, htmx, Alpine.js, and a passion for freelancer empowerment.*
+*Built with Go, htmx and a passion for freelancer empowerment.*